PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

-**TODO**
-  this chapter needs windows support / instructions not happy with the hard coded IP address for the registry and in the kube files think about this one and how to tackle with out making it super complicated

 # 12 Deploying Systems

+## Contents
-* Building a single Container
+* Building a Single Container
-* Building a system of containers
-* Running a docker registry
+* Running a Docker Registry
---> clean and polish this - info on why the docker registry
-* Deploying a container to Kubernetes
+* Storing Images on DockerHub
-* Deploying a system to Kubernetes
+* Deploying a Container to Kubernetes

---
-* Runnning an Interactive Report
-* Updating our system
-* Creating a deployment pipeline
+* Creating a Deployment Pipeline - github trigger
+* Deploying a Full System
+* Scripting Infrastructure (use packer and terraform to create a basic Kube deployment)
-* deploying to the cloud (move the system to AWS)
+* Deploying to the Cloud (move the system to AWS)

 ## Introduction
 Deploying and operating a distributed system is a complex task.
 At least as complicated as creating the code for the system in the first place.
 Given that a lot of the cost of a software system is in the ongoing operation and maintenance this is certainly a skill that is in high demand.
 Before the advent of cloud and container technology this was normally accomplished though co-location of hardware within data centers.
 Sys-admins were required to have the skill in hardware, system configuration and scripting.
 However with the increasing adoption of cloud and container technology, the need for these lower level skills is diminishing rapidly and is largely being replaced by the role of DevOps - developers who can write code to control infrastructure and operations.